Jimjule/GBooks-Reading-List/README.md

 # Approach

-- I will use an API to query the Google Books API
-- I will parse the JSON, and save the results to the reading list
+- The book search is performed by querying the googleapis site
+- The data is fetched with 'net/http'
+- The results are parsed with 'json'

-- Started by hard-coding the url to be sent to the API, and parsing the result
+- Started by hard-coding the url to be sent to the API, and parsing the result, and then replaced search parameters

 # Current

 - Can view Reading List
 - Can search for a book and get a link to a JSON result
+- Search returns JSON result parsed from browser